Parents still in dark on concrete crisis as millions of pupils return to school

 Labour wants the government to release what it knows about the scale of the problem, with parents still left in the dark about whether their child’s school is affected.

-A mother of two from Ilford told The Independent it was "concerning" that her children's schools had not communicated with her over the issue.
+A mother of two from Ilford told The Independent it was “concerning” that her children’s school had not communicated with her over the issue.

-"I would have thought they would have sent out something," she said.
-Rather than having her fears about the building collapsing allayed, the mother has to rely on her rough knowledge of the school's construction history to assess how worried she should be.
+“I would have thought they would have sent out something,” she said.
+Rather than having her fears about the building collapsing allayed, the mother is having to rely on her rough knowledge of the school’s construction history to assess how worried she should be.

-On the other hand, reassured mother, Niyla Akhtar, from East London, said: "I feel okay about my son going back as the school has been inspected and is deemed safe to return.
-But if it were to close down, I would expect the government to provide an alternative site for education."
+But another mother with children returning to classes this week, Niyla Akhtar, from east London, said: “I feel OK about my son going back as the school has been inspected and is deemed safe to return.
+But if it were to close down, I would expect the government to provide an alternative site for education.”

 Blaming the poor state of the schools estate on government austerity cuts, Ms Phillipson said: “This crisis stems from the Conservatives’ decision to axe Labour’s Building Schools for the Future programme and repeated raids on education capital budgets – chickens are now coming home to roost.